The Greka lab team is deeply focused on:

 Our work on focal segmental glomerulosclerosis (FSGS) and nephrotic syndrome, the most common cause of kidney failure in children and adolescents, led to the discovery of a TRPC5 ion channel inhibitor as the first targeted, mechanism-based therapeutic strategy for these debilitating diseases.

 Another area of intense focus is MUC1 kidney disease (MKD), a rare genetic condition with no cure.
 We have developed detailed mechanistic in vitro and in vivo studies aimed at understanding how mutant MUC1 causes the disease.
 We have also launched a full scale effort to identify therapeutic leads for the treatment of MKD.

-Harnessing the highly interdisciplinary nature of our team at Harvard Institutes of Medicine and the Broad Institute, students, postdoctoral fellows and staff scientists on our team bring their unique expertise in ion channel biophysics, pharmacology, cell biology, biochemistry, imaging, in vivo studies and computational biology to solve complex scientific problems.
+Our highly interdisciplinary team of students, postdoctoral fellows, and staff scientists brings a unique combination of expertise in cell and ion channel biology, biochemistry, stem cell biology, imaging, in vivo pharmacology, and computational biology to bear to solve complex scientific problems.